g-piras/HTML-Project/README/readme.md

 The project was executed by dividing the pages and relative files between the developers:

-## Home Page - Giampietro Piras
+## FEATURE 1 - Home Page - Giampietro Piras

-The home page [index.html](./../index.html) has been projected creating the website standards.
+The home page [index.html](./../index.html) has been projected creating the website standards, this means:
+- a small introduction to the website.
+- content area for most recent news posts (at least 3).
+- some information from other areas and their respective CTAs.
-It also creates the navigation bar and the footer that are used in all pages It holds secondary navigation to all other pages alongside some snippets from various sections and some descriptions to the esports league.
+It includes a breif About section regarding the league. `(Feature 7 - About)` It also creates the navigation bar and the footer that are used in all pages It holds secondary navigation to all other pages alongside some snippets from various sections and some descriptions to the esports league.

-## Tournaments Page - Francesco Abrate
+## FEATURE 2 - Tournaments Page - Francesco Abrate

-The tournaments page [tournament.html](./../tournaments.html) has been projected following the website standards.
+The tournaments page [tournament.html](./../tournaments.html) has been projected following the website standards, meaning:
+- grouping of tournaments in their respective sections.
+- each tournament holds:
+  - a name.
+  - a code.
+  - a location.
+  - an image.
+  - a date.
+  - a list of teams partecipating.
+- the page is responsive, listing the torunaments in mobile view, and using a card format on larger viewports.
 Navigation bar and footer are "inherited" from the homepage, following the rules like all other pages.
 Also colors are the same of the whole site, this helps the user to recognize that he still is in the same site, even if he changed page.
 The modal parts of the page are managed through the javascript file tournament.js

-## Players Page - Eloise Bryony Giorda
+## FEATURE 3 - Players Page - Eloise Bryony Giorda

-The players page [players.html](./../players.html) has been projected following the website standards.
+The players page [players.html](./../players.html) has been projected following the website standards, which are:
+- the site must hold a list of teams, each holding a list of players.
+- the teams must be grouped in 'active' and 'retired.
+- there must be at least 8 teams with 5 players each.
+- all players sould include at least a name, code, bio, photo, age, nationality, years of experience and links to tournaments in which the player has participated.
+- the page is responsive, listing the torunaments in mobile view, and using a card format on larger viewports.
 Navigation bar and footer are "inherited" from the homepage, following the rules like all other pages.
 Also colors are the same of the whole site, this helps the user to recognize that he still is in the same site, even if he changed page.
 The players are automatically generated using javascript, getting the information from json files, in this case a jsonblob.
 This makes the page modifyable through any change to the json file.